 Intro

-Also known as the Carthusian-Andalusian & Carthujano, the Carthusian horse is not a separate breed from the Andalusian but rather a branch of the breed.
-They are often considered the purest remaining strain of the original Spanish horse.
+Also known as the Carthusian-Andalusian and Carthujano, the Carthusian horse is not a separate breed from the Andalusian, but rather a branch of the breed.
+They are often called the purest remaining strain of the original Spanish horse.

 Origins

-Considered one of Spain’s most prestigious lines of Spanish horse this breed carries one of the oldest stud books in the world.
+Considered one of Spain’s most prestigious lines of Spanish horse, this breed carries one of the oldest stud books in the world.
 The foundation sire was a dark grey stallion named Esclavo who was considered to be perfect in every way.
-Interestingly enough his only flaw was warts under his tail which have come to be the telling mark of a pure Carthusian bloodline.
+Interestingly, his only flaw was warts under his tail which have come to be the telling mark of a pure Carthusian bloodline.

-Today there are continuing efforts to preserve these old bloodlines and they are bred & raised in state-owned stud facilities around Cordoba, Jerez de la Frontera & Badajoz.
-Sadly they only comprise around 3% of the Andalusian population and their numbers are rare.
+Today there are continuing efforts to preserve these old bloodlines and they are bred in state-owned stud facilities around Cordoba, Jerez de la Frontera and Badajoz.
+Sadly, they only comprise around 3% of the Andalusian population and their numbers are rare.

 Features